sahib/brig/docs/tutorial/remotes.rst

 Sometimes you only want to share certain things with certain people.
-You probably want to share all your ``/photos`` directory with your significant other, but not with your fellow students where you maybe want to share the ``/lectures`` folder.
+You probably want to share all your ``/photos`` directory with your significant other, but not with your fellow students.
+On the other hand you maybe want to share the ``/lectures`` folder with them.
 In ``brig`` you can define what folder you want to share with what remote.
 If you do not limit this, **all folders will be open to a remote by default.** Also note, that if a remote already got some content of a folder you did not want to share, he will still be able to access it.
 If you're unsure, you should better be restrictive than too permissive.

 To add a folder for a specific remote, you can use the ``folders`` subcommand of ``brig remote``: